TheLastCylon/ecosystem/documentation/queued_endpoints/queued_endpoints.md

 Imagine a factory worker, who's responsible for adding a stamp on a sheet of paper.

-There is a metal box, labeled "incoming", where sheets of paper needing to be stamped, arrive.
+There is a metal box, labeled "pending", where sheets of paper needing to be stamped, arrive.
 When there are sheets in that box, a conveyer system grabs them and gives them to the worker, one at a time.